sagemeadows/phonlab-guide/README.md

 ![spreadsheet-9](https://lh3.googleusercontent.com/pw/AM-JKLUDXC3T7TbtTEdZNaYrmntLDCcvmPF7mJN-0EBRq2Znlx-_fn6I29nv95cuAFPvEcsgi5ytQsY4US7XmrpWnkvhuE7i4DzySTMjp9XTY_ML6XcukcHIYgQNxfvWWTpYuckaInnmYrnSUyFSLJ9HiS7a=w1855-h897-no?authuser=0)
 ![spreadsheet-10](https://lh3.googleusercontent.com/pw/AM-JKLVaC5HfwxLThBZZ04xiIFSeBYZx8dvfWBohxpz8rIwbbRQJJihURFdacf__cYXmkrnHTetFPNv9UbqZ2DzGN_jKpX3PGVwgTMpT7JFsL99ODhrAXTpZYGHYld_Z1UIWWKhnKZMCrT3QPQUZqkKKcH9d=w1855-h898-no?authuser=0)

-Delete the first 'file' column.
+Delete the first `file` column.

 ![spreadsheet-11](https://lh3.googleusercontent.com/pw/AM-JKLXLtRCOBvXFXKY7vgeZMnleSQ-fVzFpf9Igc6BZgbR3WBGr3y9ofEKv3qyJjp2MltSff87GRnTGKJAymo8DL53wQRVWlN5Accrf2XKCWGzJs8m8GY46r11TH2UzE-0PU9z5ufvMqOPBVAPIaHf22bTZ=w1854-h897-no?authuser=0)

-If you want a number counter for the sound files, you can move the 'number' column over by clicking and dragging it into place and use that.
+If you want a number counter for the sound files, you can move the `number` column over by clicking and dragging it into place and use that.

 ![spreadsheet-12](https://lh3.googleusercontent.com/pw/AM-JKLWJebclrcfkS8T6TGg64wqzf0--a2AKcxqRNDafYfeOJp7f5vCeI0vlJIcMCa56Gq_E-S_Otzvv6uZ7jSoC7EJviOQehs0V2ewJvehF9hGFmy2pKiCt91b5o61MTQ6PMq0x2Qd79uR4HJd4BUhTNWSI=w1857-h894-no?authuser=0)

-At this point, since 'group' and 'color' really only have to do with FastTrack's automatic vowel plotting and 'cutoff' isn't important to the vowels themselves (only to FastTrack's processing of the vowels), you can hide those columns or delete them.
+At this point, since `group` and `color` really only have to do with FastTrack's automatic vowel plotting and `cutoff` isn't important to the vowels themselves (only to FastTrack's processing of the vowels), you can hide those columns or delete them.
 Select the columns and right-click on them to see your options.

 ![spreadsheet-13](https://lh3.googleusercontent.com/pw/AM-JKLWQS9KT3GKR_AE2AFsa2WDjBEuZ8_jeXz7rw4oKcMIUUdcxUVjKW0qo8CbqK4d9746lhQYFYXDgHKIQiDR53vBTBd-F5Lgo9n-MNYA1aYO_QRRfTwq9EiaQ16TMhj_2J27RdyEDd_2Erle5C1wPw7Bn=w1857-h895-no?authuser=0)

 #### Average vowel formants
 To find a vowel's average formants, take the mean of the middle three temporal bins.
 In other words,

-- the average of F1 is the average of 'f12', 'f13', and 'f14'
+- the average of F1 is the average of `f12`, `f13`, and `f14`
-- the average of F2 is the average of 'f22', 'f23', and 'f24'
+- the average of F2 is the average of `f22`, `f23`, and `f24`
-- the average of F3 is the average of 'f32', 'f33', and 'f34'
+- the average of F3 is the average of `f32`, `f33`, and `f34`
-- the average of F4 is the average of 'f42', 'f43', and 'f44'
+- the average of F4 is the average of `f42`, `f43`, and `f44`

 First, make four new columns at the end of the spreadsheet for the mean formants.

 ![spreadsheet-14](https://lh3.googleusercontent.com/pw/AM-JKLX5KKLkhu5vJgZ5_6V6_Ug4BLqOypx9tQ6UnNQf_yT-NgqTqYgM30wgAXzcgDuMVDnSU8UfcwMkNEFuMUqaS3t-lh3GqkbCgg3LEzD90vI3Sni5gmQcpOGxVGUbLCMDpw1lUsgVhkakrfCX4-B71Y0Z=w1857-h895-no?authuser=0)

-In the first empty cell of the 'f1_mean' column (or whatever you named it), insert the following formula:
+In the first empty cell of the `f1_mean` column (or whatever you named it), insert the following formula:
+\
 `=AVERAGE(M2,Q2,U2)`

-Note that if you chose to delete 'color', 'group', and 'cutoff', or if you added any additional columns, you may have to change the formula to whatever columns 'f12', ‘f13', and 'f14' are in.
+Note that if you chose to delete `color`, `group`, and `cutoff`, or if you added any additional columns, you may have to change the formula to whatever columns `f12`, `f13`, and `f14` are in.

 ![spreadsheet-15](https://lh3.googleusercontent.com/pw/AM-JKLWLekjhUHaC_ZK8xtgYUIBpituP-pp66G3pICP-pEevlEFJm5xOcNzn0cChsTvg93XHDKJdvtPC1KPpOoXUBx3JGfqy6wKYJ3w0KORUDLqsBfvI7bZQC7-zfaSFID_i7UVsw5LyVOzk0BL6KMCU4ooq=w1920-h897-no?authuser=0)